 2. Your Resting Place

 As above, humans spend around one-third of their lives lying down, resting or asleep so it’s really important that the place you’re lying down is snug and warm; namely, your mattress.
 The ideal, best bed is a large one: no lumps, no bumps and certainly no squeaky springs.
 We recommend you invest in a comfortable mattress (such as this Casper king size mattress.)
-Brands like Casper offer a range of different mattresses so maybe a Casper king size mattress is your sort of thing?
-Be careful when choosing a traditional memory foam mattress though as, over time, you may find yourself sinking ever deeper into the foam.
-Casper’s hybrid foam mattresses provide the foundation of a comfortable bed by offering a dynamic surface that aids temperature regulation and supports the body while you sleep.
-Casper also offer mattress 100-day trials on each purchase.
-So, check out mattress guides online, head into stores for a nap, and ensure your beauty sleep for years to come.
+Be careful when choosing a traditional memory foam mattress though as, over time, you may find yourself sinking ever deeper into the foam!
+It’s important you shop around and don’t rush into anything before choosing the best bed for you.

 3. Light Management